coduin/epiphany-bin-info/README.md

 # Extract binary information for the Epiphany

 This program is a tool that extracts information on code placement and binary size for Epiphany coprocessor binaries.
-The tool makes a distinction between local memory and external memory and will show the size of each function in the binary.
+It is similar to `readelf` and `objdump` but it is tailored to the Epiphany platform because it makes a distinction between local memory and external memory and will show the size of every C function in the binary.
 This allows the user to find which functions might be too large to store in local memory.
 Issue `$ make` from the command-line to build the tool.
 Issue

     epiphany-bin-info -h